gasduster99/sppComp/try1/try1_2.md

 holders for out of sample prediction.
 Since the port complexes south of point conception are not informed by data, the predictions are identical in these categories.
-Since the first model makes identical predictions to the following three, and does so using the fewest parameters, is is correctly identified as the most parsimonious explanation among these data.
+Since the first model makes identical predictions to the following three, and does so using the fewest parameters, it is correctly identified as the most parsimonious explanation among these data.

 When considering how the top four model partitionings share identical structure